GemHQ/round-java/README.md

-# bitvault-java
+# round-java

-A Java client for accessing the BitVault API
+A Java client for accessing the Gem API

 ## Development dependencies